How to get one or more Batches of data from a configured Datasource

 Steps: Loading one or more Batches of data

-To load one or more Batch(es)
+To load one or more Batch(es), the steps

 you will take are the same regardless of the type of

-Datasource
+Datasource or

-you have set up.
+Data Connector you have set up.
 To learn

-more about Datasources
+more about Datasources,

-Data Connectors
+Data Connectors and

-see our
+Batch(es) see our

 Datasources Guide.